 Strategic benchmarking

-Rather than focusing on a particular process or product, strategic benchmarking looks at long-term strategies and continuous improvement.
-The aim is to understand masterful business strategies and get insight into how they can be implemented in your own company.
+Rather than focusing on a particular process or product, strategic benchmarking examines long-term strategies and continuous improvement.
+The aim is to understand masterful business strategies and gain insight into how they can be implemented in one's own company.

 The key elements of company benchmarking